c3lang/c3-web/src/content/docs/Language Fundamentals/comments.md

 1. The normal `//` single line comment.
 2. The classic `/* ... */` multi-line C style comment, but unlike in C they are allowed to nest.
-3. Documentation comments `<* ... *>` the text within these comments will be parsed as documentation and optional [Contracts](/language-common/contracts/) on the following code.
+3. Documentation comments between `<* ... *>`, unlike C. The text within these comments will be parsed as documentation and may contain optional [Contracts](/language-common/contracts/) whose constraints will be applied to the following code.

 ## Doc contracts